 Please ensure your Swim Central profile is up to date including your current club and postal address.

-If you have not received your Bio Island Australian JX merchandise by 20 September 2019 please contact Swimming Australia via firstname.lastname@example.org
+If you are yet to receive your Bio Island Australian JX merchandise please contact Swimming Australia via email@example.com

 If you have an issue with your merchandise sizing, it is recommended you contact a fellow club member and attempt a trade or seek assistance from your state swimming community.